MHD-Eft/RTSP_Camera_player_java_Gstreamer/README.md

 - JDK 21
 - gstreamer core
 ## Install maven
-Install maven and run project It's normal if app doesn't work in this.
+Install maven and run project It's normal if app doesn't work in this step.

 ## Set JVM option
 Now you should set JVM option , I developed this project with spring tool suite (STS).
 In STS you should set JVM arument like this: